 Because older diesel engines emit significant amounts of PM, there are also significant opportunities to reduce black carbon emissions through diesel retrofit programs that make use of retrofit DPF technology.
 The number of vehicles retrofitted, the number of programs, and the interest in new programs for DPFs have grown significantly over the past few years with more than 250,000 DPFs installed as retrofits to date in a variety of world markets.
 Retrofit filters can provide large benefits in human health through reductions in diesel PM and climate change benefits through reductions in black carbon emissions on both existing, on-road and off-road diesel engines.
 California has already tackled black carbon emissions from existing mobile sources through its ambitious Diesel Risk Reduction Plan and their associated regulatory initiatives that target the reduction of diesel particulate emissions from all existing diesel engines over the next ten to fifteen years.
-In most of these California regulatory programs existing diesel engines will need to be retrofit with high efficiency DPFs or replaced/repowered with engines that are equipped with high efficiency filters by OEMs.
-Similar regulatory programs could be implemented within other states or by EPA to reap the public health and climate change cobenefits associated with reductions in black carbon emissions.
-Incentive funding programs like California's Carl Moyer program or the federal Diesel Emission Reduction Act (DERA) also can be used as a strategy for mobile source retrofit programs at the state or federal level that target black carbon reductions.
-Incentive funds for filter retrofits might also be generated by a national greenhouse gas cap-and-trade program.
+In most of these California regulatory programs, existing diesel engines will need to be retrofit with high efficiency DPFs or replaced/repowered with engines that are equipped with high efficiency filters by OEMs.
+Similar regulatory programs could be implemented within Canada to reap the public health and climate change co-benefits associated with reductions in black carbon emissions.
+Incentive funding programs like California's Carl Moyer program or the U.S. Diesel Emission Reduction Act (DERA) also can be used as a strategy for mobile source retrofit programs that target black carbon reductions.
+Incentive funds for filter retrofits might also be generated by a greenhouse gas cap-and-trade program.